LTUC/amman-dotnet-401d2/Curriculum/Class13/facilitator/README.md

 ## How do I prep for today?

-Post the solution to the previous day's lab right away. spend the first 20 minutes or so reviewing the solution and explanation behind the ERD.
+Post the solution to the previous day's lab right away.
+Spend the first 20 minutes or so reviewing the solution and explanation behind the ERD.

 Add the solution of Async Inn ERD to a resources folder in the class GH repo